 The Usborne Book of World History

 The Usborne Book of World History is appropriate for 1st grade and up.
 This book starts with human settlement around 10,000 BC and ends with Western ideas in the East.
 This is a really good basic overview of history.
-This was my older child's first introduction to world history because I wasn't aware of The Usborne First Encyclopedia of History.
 It has lots of pictures with an explanation under each.
-I have one major criticism of this book though.
+I have one major criticism of this book, though.
 It has some very graphic violent pictures.
-It isn't too many but children are easily disturbed at this age.
-I couldn't let my child look through the book on her own because I was concerned that she would see something upsetting.
+It isn't too many, but some children are easily disturbed at this age.

 Little History of the World

 Some people have criticized the book for having a Christian bias although the author was Jewish.
-He does talk positively about religion and faith but it's his style of writing.
+He does talk positively about religion and faith, but it's his style of writing.
 He isn't doing it in a way that promotes a religious agenda.
 However, some secular homeschoolers may be turned off by this and feel that it isn't an objective account of historical events.
-This book is available to download to Kindle apps and eReaders.

 This is a list of some other available options that you can look into.
 I haven't used any of these books.